cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/04-multiple-tables/multiple-tables.rst

         SELECT au.name
         FROM
           authors AS au
-          JOIN authors_awards AS aa ON aa.author_id = au.id
+          JOIN authors_awards AS aa ON aa.author_id = au.author_id
-          JOIN awards AS aw ON aa.award_id = aw.id
+          JOIN awards AS aw ON aa.award_id = aw.award_id
-        WHERE aw.name = 'Neustadt International Prize for Literature';
+        WHERE aw.name = 'Neustadt International Prize for Literature' AND   aa.year = 1996;

         SELECT au.name
-        FROM authors AS au, authors_awards AS aa, awards AS aw WHERE aa.author_id = au.id
+        FROM authors AS au, authors_awards AS aa, awards AS aw WHERE aa.author_id = au.author_id
-        AND   aa.award_id = aw.id
+        AND   aa.award_id = aw.award_id
-        AND   aw.name = 'Neustadt International Prize for Literature';
+        AND   aw.name = 'Neustadt International Prize for Literature' AND   aa.year = 1996;

 .. activecode:: joins_self_test_cross_reference2
     :language: sql